jiny1623/jiny1623.github.io/_pages/about.md

 Hello!
 I am a first-year Ph.D. student in Computer Science and Engineering at the University of Michigan, where I'm advised by Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/).
 Previously, I was an undergraduate researcher at the [Vision & Learning Lab](https://vision.snu.ac.kr/) at Seoul National University, advised by Prof. [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).

-My primary research interests lie in natural language processing and machine learning, with a focus on building sustainable, general-purpose AI systems that can adapt to dynamic and evolving environments.
+My primary research interests lie in natural language processing and machine learning, with a focus on developing adaptive and trustworthy AI systems that can operate reliably in dynamic environments.
+I work on:
+  * Learning-to-critique with reinforcement learning for improving non-verifiable and long-horizon reasoning
+  * Retrieval-augmented and data-centric adaptation for models facing evolving knowledge
+  * Fine-grained evaluation frameworks that enable continual improvement and robust generalization

+## Current Research Projects

+### 1. Learning-to-Critique with Reinforcement Learning
+I explore reinforcement learning methods that enable models to *critique, revise, and refine* their own reasoning, especially in non-verifiable tasks where correctness is difficult to judge.
+My work investigates how models can generate structured feedback, self-evaluate intermediate steps, and improve through iterative critique loops, with the goal of building more reliable and interpretable reasoning systems.

+### 2. Retrieval-Augmented and Data-Centric Adaptation
+I study how AI systems can incorporate new or evolving knowledge through retrieval and data-centric methods.
+This includes understanding when models should rely on external information, how to handle shifting or conflicting sources, and how retrieval affects downstream reasoning.
+My research aims to improve robustness as real-world knowledge changes, without requiring expensive retraining.

+### 3. Fine-Grained Evaluation for Continual Improvement
+I develop evaluation frameworks that diagnose model behavior at a detailed level, capturing nuances in reasoning quality, factuality, and robustness across domains.
+These frameworks support continual model improvement by revealing where models struggle, what types of errors they make, and how their performance evolves under distribution shift.

 ## Publications
 <!-- ============== -->